Minipada/ros2_data_collection/doc/src/dc/demos/tb3_stdout.md

 So...what happened?

-1. The Nav2 turtlebot3 simulation starts, a robot is able to localize and move (once you use the 2-D pose estimate on Rviz)
+1. The Nav2 turtlebot3 simulation starts, a robot is able to localize and move (once you use the 2-D pose estimate on RViz)
 2. The measurement plugins start publishing data to /dc/measurement/map, /dc/measurement/cmd_vel, /dc/measurement/position and /dc/measurement/speed, which contain the JSONs, tags and timestamp of the message
 3. In parallel, each time the map plugin sends a ROS message, it also saves the files on the filesystem.
 Open a file browser to the path you set in the configuration to a path mentioned in the map JSON
 4. The "robot" group node subscribes to /dc/measurement/cmd_vel, /dc/measurement/position and /dc/measurement/speed and publish on /dc/group/robot when it collects data from all 3 topics